tgrkzus/uqroute/README.md

-# Uq Route
+# UQ Route

 [Website](http://uqroute.com)

-Uq Route is a simple web service that from a list of user inputted building (in sequential order),
+UQ Route is a simple web service that from a list of user inputted building (in sequential order),

 generates a path around UQ using Google Maps API to generate the map and path.